drivendataorg/floodwater-runtime/README.md

 <div style="background-color: lightgoldenrodyellow">

-**Note:** This runtime is very closely based on on Microsoft's [Planetary Computer](https://github.com/microsoft/planetary-computer-containers) containers.
+**Note:** This runtime is designed to be compatible with Microsoft's [Planetary Computer](https://github.com/microsoft/planetary-computer-containers) containers.
 The [Planetary Computer Hub](https://planetarycomputer.microsoft.com/docs/overview/environment) provides a convenient way to compute on data from the Planetary Computer.
-If you're interested in using the Planetary Computer Hub to develop your model, you can request access here.
-Make sure to include "DrivenData" in your area of study on the account request form.
+In this competition, you can train your model in the Planetary Computer Hub and test it using this repo.
+To request beta access to the Planetary Computer Hub, fill out [this form](https://planetarycomputer.microsoft.com/account/request) and include "DrivenData" in your area of study.

 </div>